Skip to content

 reduce_net_charge()

-Remove any net charge by proportionally subtracting from each site.
+Remove any net charge by proportionally adjusting each site by its signed charge.

 TODO: this averages charges only in dataframe, not in the force field.